No. 6 Folding Kodak Improved (1893)

 - It was introduced in 1893

-- It is believed that only 150 were made, and it is indeed hard to find today.
+- According to the Production Order Book only 152 were made, and it is indeed hard to find today.

 - The original price was a round $ 100.